Juliet Gas Field, Block 47/14b, North Sea, United Kingdom

 The field development plan (FDP) for the Juliet was submitted for governmental approval in June 2010.
 It was ratified by the UK Department of Energy and Climate Change (DECC) in June 2012.

-The partners have planned to develop the Juliet field as a subsea tie-back to the Pickerill A platform, which is operated by Perenco, an Anglo-French oil and gas firm headquartered in London.
+The partners developed the Juliet field as a subsea tie-back to the Pickerill A platform, which is operated by Perenco, an Anglo-French oil and gas firm based in London.

-Field development plans include construction of two horizontal subsea wells namely, Juliet West and Juliet East and installation of a new export pipeline up to the Perenco's platform.
+Field development plans included construction of two horizontal subsea wells namely, Juliet West and Juliet East and installation of a new export pipeline up to the Perenco's platform.

-It also includes installation of a control umbilical, riser, J-tube and an eductor on the platform.
-The export pipeline will be approximately 13.7 miles long and 12-inch in diameter.
+It also included installation of a control umbilical, riser, J-tube and an eductor on the platform.
+The export pipeline is approximately 13.7 miles-long and 12inches in diameter.

 The Breagh gas field lies in blocks 42/13a and 42/12a of the Southern North Sea, 65km north-east of the UK.

-Development drilling is expected to commence in the second quarter of 2013.
-Construction of topsides and subsea facilities will follow.
+Development drilling commenced in the second quarter of 2013.
+Construction of topsides and subsea facilities followed thereafter.
 First gas from the field was achieved in January 2014 and gas from the second well was achieved in March 2014.

-The developed facilities will have an operational life of 15 years.
+The developed facilities have an operational life of 15 years.

-The Juliet gas from Pickerill A platform will be routed to Theddlethorpe Gas Terminal (TGT) located on the Lincolnshire coast using existing infrastructure.
+The Juliet gas from Pickerill A platform is routed to Theddlethorpe Gas Terminal (TGT) located on the Lincolnshire coast using existing infrastructure.
 Inaugurated in 1972, the TGT is owned by ConocoPhillips.